reframe-hpc/reframe/docs/manpage.rst

    Compare the performance of test cases that have run in the past.

-   This option can be combined with :option:`--name` to restrict the comparison to specific tests.
+   The ``CMPSPEC`` argument specifies how testcases will be selected, aggregated and presented.
    Check the :ref:`performance-comparisons` section for the exact syntax of ``CMPSPEC``.

+   This option can be combined with :option:`--name`, :option:`--filter-expr` and :option:`--session-filter` to restrict the listed tests based on test or session attributes.

    .. versionadded:: 4.7